Implications for the Hubble tension from the ages of the oldest astrophysical objects: Construction of OAO catalog and age-redshift diagram

 To estimate QSOs ages and uncertainties, we employ the integration methods described in Sec.~3 of Ref.~\cite{Pacucci:2017mcu}.
 The target function to compute the age $t_{\rm obs}$ of the QSO at the observation redshift $z_{\rm obs}$ is:

 with $t_S \sim 0.45\,{\rm Gyr}$ being the Salpeter time~\cite{Salpeter_1964}, ${\cal D}$ the duty cycle, $f_{\rm Edd}$ the Eddington ratio, $\epsilon$ the radiative efficiency, $M_{\bullet}$ and $M_{\rm seed}$ the observed mass and seed mass.
 We assume a bimodal prior for $M_{\rm seed}$ following Ref.~\cite{Pacucci_2019dec}, and a flat prior for ${\cal D} \in [0;1]$.
 For $f_{\rm Edd}$, we assume a Gaussian prior based on observational determinations where available (conservatively setting the standard deviation to $0.5$ if not available), or else a flat prior $f_{\rm Edd} \in [0;2]$.
 We assume $\epsilon \sim 6\%$, in agreement with simulations~\cite{Jiang_2019}, and a seeding redshift $z_f \sim 20$~\cite{BL_2001} (with our results being only weakly sensitive to this choice).
-For age determination purposes, our choices for $\epsilon$ and $z_f$ are conservative.
-For each source, we compute $10^4$ realizations of the growth model and infer the QSOs ages and uncertainties from the resulting statistical distribution.
+For age determination purposes, our choices regarding $\epsilon$ and $z_f$ are conservative.
+For each source, we compute $10^4$ Monte Carlo realizations of the growth model and infer the QSOs ages and uncertainties from the resulting statistical distributions of these parameters.

 We divide each catalog into redshift bins, and select only those objects which are among the oldest ones within each bin.
 The previous quality cut and this ``age cut'' leave us with 114 OAO, whose age-redshift diagram is given in Fig.~\ref{fig:ooa}.
-To the best of our knowledge, it is the first time such an extensive high-$z$ OAO catalog and associated age-redshift diagram have been compiled. \\
+To the best of our knowledge, it is the first time such an extensive high-$z$ OAO catalog and associated age-redshift diagram have been compiled.